jpl12345/SC1015_data_sci_project_grp5_sc14/README.md

-# SC1015 Data Science Project Grp5 SC14
+# SC1015 SC14 Group 5 Data Science Project

 ## Table of Contents
   * [About](#about)